 The key differences between CA and ACCA have been detailed below:

-CA is a professional certified with chartered accountancy certification awarded by the local accounting board.
+- CA is a professional certified as a chartered accountant by the jurisdictional accounting board.

-ACCA is a global professional accounting certification awarded by Association of Chartered Certified Accountants in London
+- ACCA is professional certified with global accounting certification by Association of Chartered Certified Accountants in London

 2. Certifying authority